 - The header (choose a header image from one of the stock photos provided or upload one of your own)

-- The background color (these colours are based off of your theme or the main colours in your header)
+- The background colour (these colours are based off of your theme or the main colours in your header)

 - Font style